News + Articles

 Dr. Ronald Pham

 Dr. Ronald Pham, DDS, is a Doctor of Dental Surgery who graduated from the USC Ostrow School of Dentistry in 2015.
-With over 8 years of experience in general dentistry, he specializes in Dental restoration, Root canal treatment, and Dental implants…
+With over 8 years of experience in restorative dentistry, including dental implants, crowns, bridges, fillings, root canals…

 Dr. Pham has restored the smiles of +2,000 patients and is committed to providing professional dental care focused on patient comfort.
 He achieves this by combining a welcoming space and state-of-the-art dental technology.